keith/smileykeith.com/_posts/2014-01-27-ipsec-l2tp-vpn-on-a-raspberry-pi-running-arch-linux.md

 netctl enable eth0
 ```

-You'll probably want to disable any other netctl systemd functions that
+You'll probably want to disable any other netctl systemd functions that are
-are enabled by default.
-Check
-`/etc/systemd/system/mutli-user.target.wants` to check for other
+enabled by default.
+Check `/etc/systemd/system/mutli-user.target.wants` to for
-`netctl` profiles.
+other `netctl` profiles.

 So at this point you should be able to enable VPN clients using the
 super secret keys you enabled before and the username and passwords